k2-fsa/sherpa/docs/source/onnx/qnn/run-executables-on-your-phone-binary.rst

 .. hint::

-   The model actually has processed 10 seconds of audio, so the RTF is even smaller.
+   The model actually processed 10 seconds of audio, so the RTF is even smaller.

 Congratulations
 ---------------